-In some wattage categories there isn’t much competition.
-Where 50, 100, and 200W box mods are concerned, there’s lots of jostling for position.
-I’m specifically highlighting box-style devices however, not tube mods, so here are the top 10 mods from lowest to highest output.
+In some wattage categories, there isn’t much competition.
+Where 50, 100, and 200W box mods are concerned, there are lots of jostling for position.
+I’m explicitly highlighting box-style devices, however, not tube mods, so here are the top 10 mods from lowest to highest output.

 The following five box mods have been selected as the “top 5” based on the fact that they are bestsellers with 4 ½- or 5-star ratings.
-Certain bestsellers aren’t as highly rated, although still good devices.
-I’ll stick to familiar brands supplying excellent value for money easy to get hold of.
+Absolute successes aren’t as highly rated, although still good devices.
+I’ll stick to familiar brands supplying excellent value for money accessible to get hold of.

 Innokin’s iconic iTaste MVP 20W device shines as one of the most popular box mods.
 It’s a bestseller beating out giants like the Sigelei Fuchai 200W.
 Connect eGo or 510 tanks to the MVP and adjust output between 6W and 20W.
 Accuracy is controlled to within 1% of your chosen setting.
 VV is also available.

 At nearly 107 mm it’s not nearly as compact as other low-watt mods, but there’s a good reason.
 The battery built into Innokin’s iTaste MVP mod supplies 2600mAh to run the MVP for a weekend or to recharge other USB-chargeable items like your cell phone.
 When the MVP has to be recharged, plug it into a laptop and keep vaping.
 Various safety and warning features are built-in, one of which is a light-indicator to warn when the battery is running low.